-Icon Description CAND CO.
-Use this function to specify a polyline for vertical profile generation.
-Use this function to select a polygon for inspection of numeric data values.
+Icon Description Use this function to specify a polyline for vertical profile generation. × Use this function to select a polygon for inspection of numeric data values.
+See also section on Item selection Filters (page 257)

 22.3 Navigation Functions

 Figure 22.3 Navigation toolbar